vsgavhale/Coursera-Pattern-Discovery-in-Data-Mining/README.md

 Coursera-Pattern-Discovery-in-Data-Mining
 ========================================

-Programming Assignments of Coursera.com online course: Pattern Discovery in Data Mining This is the first course in the Coursera Data Mining Specialization track.
+This repo is for Coursera.com online course: Pattern Discovery in Data Mining
+This is the first course in the Coursera Data Mining Specialization track.
+There are some implementations of the key algorithms in some of the quiz questions.

 This is a four-week course.
 Feb 9th - Mar 7th, 2015.